ADAM

 Adam

 Adam Stumacher is an author and educator whose work has appeared in The New York Times, Granta, Narrative, The Kenyon Review, and others, was anthologized in Best New American Voices, and won a Nelson Algren Award and the Raymond Carver Short Story Award.
-Adam has taught at MIT, The Harvard Kennedy School, The University of Wisconsin, Grub Street, and elsewhere.
-An award-winning longtime educator in urban schools, his commentaries on education appear regularly on NPR.
+Adam has taught at MIT, The Harvard Kennedy School, The University of Wisconsin, and in prisons and community events.
+An award-winning longtime educator in urban schools, his stories have been televised on Stories from the Stage and his commentaries appear on NPR.

 More